JuliaBarczuk/Brain_tumor_subtyping/README.md

 ## Introduction

+Classifying pediatric brain tumors into molecular subtypes profoundly determines appropriate treatment options selection as well as patients’ survival prediction.

+Therefore, it is of great importance to efficiently classify patients into specific subgroups depending on their epigenome’s molecular characteristics- one of which, playing a pivotal role, is their methylation profile.
+To achieve that, we validated the efficiency of Methped.
+Methped is an already-developed tool for brain tumor diagnosis and subgroup identification.

+Via analyzing genome-wide DNA methylation array data, Methped is able to accurately classify a brain tumor to one of the 9 most prevalent pediatric brain tumor clinical groups.
+These 9 groups consist of: pilocytic astrocytoma, high-grade glioma/glioblastoma (GBM), diffuse intrinsic pontine glioma (DIPG), ependymoma, and primitive neuroectodermal tumor of the CNS (CNS-PNET), medulloblastoma (cerebellar PNET) or supratentorial PNET (sPNET).

 ## Methods

 Methylation data for pediatric (< 18 y/o) patients with brain tumors.
 We downloaded data for 3 patients from TCGA (Case IDs: TCGA-12-1091, TCGA-HT-7483, TCGA-DB-5278)